Article in Mobile App Development, General, Startup categories.

 Create a Pitch Deck

-You’ve given your elevator pitch to an investor and they’re ready to hear more about it.
-For your meeting with the investor(s), you are going to have more than 30 seconds to pitch your app, so you’ll need a pitch deck.
-A pitch deck is a presentation that showcases the more specific details and processes of your app.
+A pitch deck is a presentation to showcase the more specific details and processes of your app.
 The TV show “Shark Tank” is a great example of how this pitch meeting should go.
 When creating your pitch deck, don’t put too much fluff that it covers up the key features of your app.
-A pitch deck is typically formatted as a PowerPoint or slideshow presentation, but don’t present the exact script you’ll be using in your meeting.
+A pitch deck is typically a PowerPoint or slideshow presentation, but don’t present the exact script you’ll be using in your meeting.
 This is a chance to show graphs, stats, branding, etc. to provide visuals with what you’re talking about.
 After all, the investors can read and would have asked for a transcript if they didn’t want to have an in-person discussion with you.

 Take a look at Airbnb's pitch deck from 2008.